 List your educational qualifications.
 You do not need to enter your graduation year if you graduated more than ten years ago.

 Include any extra credentials or training you have received.

 Let’s chat about the format of your CV.
 There are three fundamental forms, each of which dictates how your resume is organized based on your years of experience and the information you want to emphasize.
 They’re not interchangeable, so when you write a resume, choose the one that will help you the most.

 The chronological resume format is by far the most popular.
 Because it emphasizes work history, focusing on your best achievements and career growth, it’s ideal for those with a lot of professional work experience, no employment gaps, and job seekers applying to a job that places a high value on experience.

-The combination resume format, often known as the hybrid resume, combines the functional and chronological resumes.
+The combination resume format, often known as the hybrid resume, combines functional and chronological resumes.
 It’s perfect for mid-level candidates with some industry experience, job seekers moving industries with transferrable abilities, and persons reentering the workforce.

 For your contact details, all of our resume templates include a professionally designed resume heading.
-Hiring managers must know who you are and how to contact you, so do it correctly by writing your:
+Hiring managers must know who you are and how to contact you, so do it correctly by writing you:

 Include your first and last names in your full name.
 The middle initial can be left out if desired.